AdobeDocs/frameio-api/src/pages/guides/Changelog/index.md

 ## Webhooks `Breaking Change` Coming {#webhooks-breaking-change-coming}

-Webhooks have been promoted from the alpha to the stable API version.
-The endpoint will be temporarily available in both APIs versions, before deprecating from alpha at the end of June.
+Webhooks have been promoted from the experimental to the stable API version.
+The endpoint will be temporarily available in both APIs versions, before deprecating from experimental at the end of June.

-To use webhooks  in the stable API version remove the `alpha` value in the `api-version` header of any webhook requests going forward.
+To use webhooks  in the stable API version remove the `experimental` value in the `api-version` header of any webhook requests going forward.

 The asset events are now split into folders and files.